AlexEmashev/lsb-lightbox/Readme.md

 </a>
 ```

-If you add to the **&lt;a&gt;** tag a data attribute **data-lsb-group** with unique name for the group lightbox will find all pictures in group and allow user to switch between them.
+Use data-lsb-group data attribute with group name in **&lt;a&gt;** tag to combine images into single group to switch between them.

 ```HTML
 <a href="img/full_scale.jpg" class="lsb-preview" data-lsb-group="group1">